 Typically, by midnight on April 15, taxpayers must e-file or mail their federal and, if applicable, state tax returns for the previous calendar tax year without penalty.
-(For 2021, however, the filing deadline is May 17th .)
 Well before the deadline, have you hunted and gathered all your documents, looked for a tax pro or software, and learned about any new tax credits or deductions you might be eligible for?

 Waiting until the last minute to prepare for tax filing is never advisable.
 If taxpayers work for one employer, their taxes may not be complicated, but if they have side gigs or they’re self-employed, tax returns can take a while to fill out.